- What is Women's and Gender Studies?

 Women's and Gender Studies has been a formal academic field since 1970 and has provided forms of analysis, methods of scholarship, and new content for exploration in humanities, social sciences, and the sciences.
-Students learn from these perspectives and apply them within the women's and gender studies courses and within other courses as well.
+Students learn to apply their feminist knowledge in all of their classes and in their lives outside of the classroom.

 Intellectual Inquiry and Communication

-Fields in the social sciences and the humanities have changed as a result of women and gender studies and the practices and research strategies within many professional fields have been substantially enhanced by women's studies and scholarship.
-The cross-listing of Women's and Gender Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
-The field of Women's and Gender Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.
+Fields in the social sciences and the humanities have changed and the practices and research strategies within many professional fields have been substantially enhanced by Women's and Gender Studies scholarship.
+The cross-listing of Women's and Gender Studies courses makes visible in all disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
+Women's and Gender Studies provides a critical edge in academic disciplines and networks for academic conversation that resists oppression and embraces diverse representation.

-The Women's and Gender Studies Department provides a locus for faculty and students to work together on issues which are vital to each.
-Thereby, faculty and students form relationships with people across disciplines.
-Of special note, voices historically and conventionally ignored are now included in conversations.
+The Women's and Gender Studies Department provides a safe space for faculty and students to work together across disciplines on issues which are vital to each.
+Voices historically and conventionally ignored are now included in these conversations.

 Leadership and Service

-The fact of a Women's and Gender Studies Department on Saint Louis University campus is itself an example of the Jesuit commitment to educating "men and women in the service of others."
-The Women's and Gender Studies Department supports an annual award for SLU women who make a difference at the University and in the community as well as those whose scholarship in this field merits special recognition.
-The department has served to provide intellectual leadership in interdisciplinary conversations and to integrate the College with professional schools.
+The presence of Women's and Gender Studies on Saint Louis University campus is itself an example of the Jesuit commitment to educating "men and women in the service of others."
+Women's and Gender Studies supports an annual award for SLU women who make a difference at the University and in the community as well as those whose scholarship in this field merits special recognition.
+The department has served to provide intellectual leadership in interdisciplinary conversations and to connect the College or Arts and Sciences with professional schools.

 Spirituality and Values

-Women's and Gender Studies faculty and scholars recognize each person is a gift and so consequently strive to include issues of race, ethnicity, and class in their analyses.
-They thereby support the importance of human worth and dignity and undoing the injustices that prevent all persons from fulfilling their full human potential.
+Women's and Gender Studies faculty and scholars recognize each person is a gift and strive to include issues of race, ethnicity, and class in their analyses.
+They thereby support the importance of human worth and dignity and undoing the injustices that prevent all persons from reaching their full human potential.